catseye/Robin/doc/Robin.md

     = Cat
     = Dog

-If evaluating the transducer of a reactor raises an error, the reactor remains in the same state and issues no commands, but always recovers so that it can continue to handle subsequent events (i.e. it does not crash).
+If evaluating the transducer of a reactor returns an abort value, the reactor remains in the same state and issues no commands, but always recovers so that it can continue to handle subsequent events (i.e. it does not crash).